k21971/EvilHack/doc/evilhack-changelog.md

 - Fix: vampire leaders as wolves
 - Fix: spellcasting monsters will gain experience killing other monsters with their spell attacks
+- Fix: spellcasting monsters will gain experience killing other monsters with their spell attacks, take two